rpereira1990/MSDS459/IndividualAssignment1/part5.md

 - **Information Extraction (IE)**: The process of identifying and structuring key facts from unstructured text, such as entities, relationships, and events.
 - **Named Entity Recognition (NER)**: Recognizes predefined categories such as people, organizations, and locations.
 - **Relation Extraction**: Identifies the relationships between entities, e.g., (Barack Obama, born_in, Hawaii).
-- **Entity Linking**: Maps extracted mentions to entries in external databases (e.g., linking "Apple" to the company or the fruit).

 > *Key Insight*: IE converts unstructured data into structured triples (subject, predicate, object), forming the foundation of knowledge graphs.